projecttyms1110/opus-accumulator/README.md

 * **Supports both Ogg Opus and WebM Opus** - auto-detects container format
 * Produces a valid `.opus` file at every step

+## Why "accumulator"?

+The term **accumulator** emphasizes that this library maintains a **growing file with persistent state**.

+Unlike traditional concatenation (which processes everything at once), an accumulator:
+- Grows incrementally
+- Preserves previous state
+- Allows resumable operations
+- Works with streaming data

+This matches functional programming patterns (like `Array.reduce()`) where an accumulator value is built up over multiple iterations.

 ## The accumulator file concept

 This library revolves around the idea of an **accumulator file**.